Education in ancient Greece: Spartan system

+Unlike Athens, the Spartan education is largely state-organised.
 The Spartan society desired that all male citizens become successful soldiers with the stamina and skills to defend their polis as members of a Spartan phalanx.
 It was a rumored by Plutarch, a Greek historian, that Sparta killed weak children.
-After examination, the council would either rule that the child was fit to live or would reject the child sentencing him to death by abandonment and exposure.
+After examination, the council would either rule that the child was fit to live, or would reject the child, condemning him to death by abandonment and exposure.

 Agoge

 Military dominance was of extreme importance to the Spartans of Ancient Greece.
 In response, the Spartans structured their educational system as an extreme form of military boot camp, which they referred to as agoge.
 The pursuit of intellectual knowledge was seen as trivial, and thus academic learning, such as reading and writing, was kept to a minimum.
 A Spartan boy's life was devoted almost entirely to his school, and that school had but one purpose: to produce an almost indestructible Spartan phalanx.
 Formal education for a Spartan male began at about the age of seven when the state removed the boy from the custody of his parents and sent him to live in a barracks with many other boys his age.
 For all intents and purposes, the barracks was his new home, and the other males living in the barracks his family.
 For the next five years, until about the age of twelve, the boys would eat, sleep and train within their barracks unit and receive instruction from an adult male citizen who had completed all of his military training and experienced battle.

 The instructor stressed discipline and exercise and saw to it that his students received little food and minimal clothing in an effort to force the boys to learn how to forage, steal and endure extreme hunger, all of which would be necessary skills in the course of a war.
 Those boys who survived the first stage of training entered into a secondary stage in which punishments became harsher and physical training and participation in sports almost non-stop in order to build up strength and endurance.
 During this stage, which lasted until the males were about eighteen years old, fighting within the unit was encouraged, mock battles were performed, acts of courage praised, and signs of cowardice and disobedience severely punished.

 During the mock battles, the young men were formed into phalanxes to learn to maneuver as if they were one entity and not a group of individuals.
 To be more efficient and effective during maneuvers, students were also trained in dancing and music, because this would enhance their ability to move gracefully as a unit.
-Toward the end of this phase of the agoge, the trainees were expected to hunt down and kill a Helot, a Greek slave.
+Toward the end of this phase of the agoge, the trainees were expected to hunt down and kill a Helot, a Spartan slave.
 If caught, the student would be convicted and disciplined-not for committing murder, but for his inability to complete the murder without being discovered.